Carlos-Leon98/Inventory-Management-System/DesignDocuments/userStories.md

 # User Stories for MVP

+### Register for an Account
-1. **As a user, I want to register for an account.**
+   - As a user, I want to register for an account.

-    - Users should be able to create an account with a unique username and password to access the system.
+### Secure Login

-2. **As a user, I want to log in to the system securely.**
+   - As a user, I want to log in to the system securely.

-    - Authenticated users should be able to securely log in to their accounts.
+### View Inventory List
+   - As a user, I want to view the list of all products in the inventory.

+### Update Product Quantity
-3. **As a user, I want to add a new product to the inventory.**
+   - As a user, I want to update the quantity of a product in the inventory.

+### Add New Product
-    - Users should be able to input details such as product name, description, quantity, and category when adding a new product to the inventory.
+   - As a user, I want to add a new product to the inventory.

+### Edit Product Information
-4. **As a user, I want to edit a product information.**
+   - As a user, I want to edit a product's information.

-   - Users should be able to edit specific peaces of information of a product that was added in the system.
+### Delete Product

-5. **As a user, I want to delete an old product that is no longer on sale.**
+   - As a user, I want to delete an old product that is no longer on sale.

-   - Users should be able to delete products that the business consider to delete.
+### Logout
+   - As a user, I want to logout from the system.

+### View Add/Edit Product Page
-6. **As a user, I want to archive products that are discontinued.**
+   - As a user, I want to see the Add/Edit Product page.

-   - Users should be able to archive/disable products that are on sale at the moment but eventually they will.
+### Create Relational Tables (Amazon RDS)
+   - Create necessary relational tables on Amazon RDS.

+### Create Roles and Permissions with IAM
+   - Establish roles and permissions using IAM for access control.

+### Make Add/Edit Product Page Functional
+   - Implement functionality for the Add/Edit Product page.

+### Make UI Product Deletion Functional
+   - Implement functionality for deleting products within the UI.

+### View Dashboard
-7. **As a user, I want to view the list of all products in the inventory.**
+   - As a user, I want to see the Dashboard of the application.

-    - Users should have an overview of all products in the inventory, displaying key details such as name and quantity.
+### View Inventory Page

-8. **As a user, I want to update the quantity of a product in the inventory.**
+   - As a user, I want to see the Inventory page.

-    - Users should be able to edit the quantity of a product to reflect changes in stock levels.
+### View Orders Page

-9. **As a user, I want to log out from the system.**
+   - As a user, I want to see the Orders page.
-   - Users should be able to log out from their accounts.

-10. **Implement Web Service for External Data Integration.**
+### View Analytics Page
-   - As a user, I want to integrate external data into the Inventory Management System through a web service (API Gateway).
+   - As a user, I want to see the Analytics page.

+### Review Lambda Options (Spike)
+   - Evaluate Lambda options for potential use.

+### Create Report Generator
+   - Develop a Report Generator for generating reports.

+### Implement Report Generator
+- Integrate the Report Generator to Analytics page.